potyoma/BlogEngine/README.md

 # Web app (Blazor)
 Not all browsers are supported.
 For more information visit [this](https://webassembly.org/).</br>
-You can find working web app [here](https://blog-engine-client.vercel.app/).
+You can find working web app [here](https://blog-engine-client.vercel.app/).</br>
-There is a problem with routing. :exclamation: You can't navigate via URL to any page except main.
+:exclamation: There is a problem with routing.
+You can't navigate via URL to any page except main.
 Sorry, I'm working on it. :exclamation: